richorama/muon/readme.md

  * (optional) [Windows Azure CLI tool for Mac and Linux](https://github.com/windowsazure/azure-sdk-tools-xplat) (also works on Windows!)

-## 1. Create a storage account in Windows Azure
+### 1. Create a storage account in Windows Azure

-You can either do this in the [Portal](https://manage.windowsazure.com/#Workspace/StorageExtension/storage), or using the terminal:
+You can either do this in the [Portal](https://manage.windowsazure.com/#Workspace/StorageExtension/storage), or using the command line:

 ```
 azure account storage create --location "North Europe" THE_NAME_OF_YOUR_STORAGE_ACCOUNT
 ```

-## 2. Create a website
+### 2. Create a website

-You can either do this in the [Portal](https://manage.windowsazure.com/#Workspace/WebsiteExtension/websites), or using the terminal.
+You can either do this in the [Portal](https://manage.windowsazure.com/#Workspace/WebsiteExtension/websites), or using the command line.
 You must enable Git publishing.

 ```
 azure site create NAME_OF_YOUR_WEBSITE --git --location "North Europe"
 ```

-## 3. Deploy the website
+### 3. Deploy the website

 Use git to clone Muon, and publish it to your website: